pyload/pyload/README.md

 #### Available tags

-- `extra`: recommended extra packages
+- `extra`: recommended extra packages.
-- `build`: packages required to run the setup.py command `build_locale`
+- `build`: packages required to build locales.
-- `test`: packages required to run tests
+- `test`: packages required to run tests.
-- `all`: all the previous packages
+- `all`: all of them.

 You can also use more tags together, like: